Wolstenholme and Vandiver primes: Searching for Wolstenholme primes

 We employ the method described in \cite{McIntoshRoettger} (aided there by P.~Montgomery) to compute the latter value.
 Corresponding to a sum $S_{p-4}(x,y)$ with $p$ fixed, we define the polynomial

 and by expansion it follows that $S_{p-4}(x,y) \equiv c_1 c_0^{-1}$ mod $p$.
 We may therefore compute the value of $S_{p-4}(x,y)$ mod $p$ with the following simple procedure:

 We use Nvidia Tesla V100 GPUs to compute these sums.
 Each GPU consists of $80$ streaming multiprocessors (SMs), each of which can execute up to $2048$ threads concurrently, although in our computation this needs to reduce to $1024$ threads per SM, owing to our need to work with $64$-bit arithmetic.
 Each GPU works in concert with an attached CPU\@.
-The CPU is tasked with a range of integers to check.
-For each prime $p$ within its assigned interval, the CPU invokes the GPU once for each sum in the congruence being employed.
-Given $p$, $\ceiling{xp}$, and $\floor{yp}$, the GPU divides the integers in $(xp, yp)$ into $80\cdot1024$ arithmetic progressions of approximately equal size, one progression for each thread.
-Each thread $\theta$ uses the strategy of \eqref{eqnComputeS}, replacing the interval $(xp,yp)$ with an appropriate arithmetic progression $\mathcal{P}_\theta$, to compute the constant coefficient $c_0$ and the linear coefficient $c_1$ mod $p$ for the polynomial
+The CPU is tasked with a range of integers to check. \upd{We describe our method first for primes $p<6\cdot10^{10}$, and then some improvements implemented for larger primes.}